bacon-GIT/USCert-Flask-Feed/README.md

 ## A fairly simple to integrate table
 for USCert vulnerabilities, something that might be ***very worth it*** to keep up with.

-TXmlparse: Main functions here, this is really the only module you need to download.
+Xmlparse: Main functions here, this is really the only module you need to download.
 The templates are nice for getting integration ideas, and mainflask.py has the necessary syntax.

 -Syntax: